ineiti/livequiz/README.md

   - ui
     - on mobile devices, long answers are hidden partially
     - statistics are not shown anymore if switched to a tab and back
+  - stats
+    - when all values are 0, it doesn't show nicely
 - features
+  - show stats for 7 / 14 / 31 days
   - get all quizzes from a github repo
     - enter the name of a github / gitlab
   - compatibility with Delibay - probably difficult